“These signs shall follow them that believe…” (Mark 16:17)

 Third, if snake-handling is authorized by God, then it is not optional.
 If we do not “handle snakes” as believers, we are at worst sinning, at best lacking faith, by by refusing to participate.
 If not, why not?
 False doctrines are not nearly as dangerous as why they imply at their logical ends.

 Finally, modern snake-handling – and, in fact, all those who propose that biblical miracles are still being conducted today – does not accurately reflect what the Bible teaches about the duration of the miraculous age.
-This will be the subject of part two of this article.
+Part 2 of this article is continued here.